gxf1212/notes/MD/FYP-notes.md

 build with Gromacs and AmberTools?

 #### Appendix: CHARMM-GUI generate files for ligand

-> <font size=5>if you want to perfectly retain its coordinates and atom names, use CGenFF server!</font>
->
-> slightly different charge.
-I think remtp's params are closer to the paper.

-but not used in method 1

-> https://cgenff.umaryland.edu/  itself, the program to assign parameters for your ligand
->
-> the "penalty score" is returned to the user as a measure for the accuracy of the approximation. in `.rtf`

-Use CHARMM-GUI---input generator---ligand reader and modeller

-refer to preparation videos mentioned above, and [the official one](https://www.bilibili.com/video/BV1bM4y1P7tB)

-> **CHARMM GUI basic tips**
->
-> - after GUI, the ligand name is changed into LIG
-> - Only molecules in the **HETATM** record in a PDB file are recognized.
-> - **adopt available RCSB SDF structure** preferentially
-> - make sure that the Marvin JS structure is correct
-> - <font color=red>All hydrogen and missing atoms should be explicitly placed for accurate result.</font> or report error
->   - **edit the protonation states yourself!**
-> - Users can modify the protonation state if necessary.
->   - or select other protonation state in the next step
-> - **The coordinates will be preserved if you upload .pdb file.**
->   - uploading your own .pdb file is suggested
->   - you can align .pdb files later, only it considers coordinates
->   - if you are to upload file, .mol2 is prefered?
-> - you may want to “Find similar residues in the CHARMM FF”, only when your ligand is special to be included in the ff...
-> - the outputed residue name is ‘LIG’

-then just click, click...and download all files

 > charmm-gui, what do the files do? what is needed? these?
 >